elianamusser/exploration/doc/ErrorHandling.md

 - cons
 	- lots of repeated code

 Barricade seems like the best option.
-Back
+Backup plan will be a global error handler with methods that return status variables.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NDE5OTAxMzZdfQ==
+eyJoaXN0b3J5IjpbLTE3NDg5OTExMThdfQ==
 -->